Vinod Sebastian – B.Tech, M.Com, PGCBM, PGCPM, PGDBIO

 Performance Issue

-• A deadlock is a situation where in two or more competing actions is each waiting for the other to finish, and thus neither ever does.
-Do operations in same order.
+A deadlock is a situation where two or more competing actions are each waiting for the other to finish, resulting in a standstill where none can progress.
+To avoid deadlocks, it is crucial to ensure that operations are performed in the same order.

-• A database index is a data structure that improves the speed of data retrieval operations on a database table at the cost of slower writes and increased storage space.
-Indexes may be defined as unique or non-unique.
-A unique index acts as a constraint on the table by preventing duplicate entries in the index and thus the backing table.
+A database index is a data structure that enhances the speed of data retrieval operations on a database table.
+However, this improvement comes at the cost of slower write operations and increased storage space.

-• Read locks are usually shared, and prevent other transactions from modifying the resource.
-Write locks are exclusive, and prevent other transactions from modifying the resource.
-On some systems, write locks also prevent other transactions from reading the resource.
+• Write Locks: Exclusive locks that prevent other transactions from modifying the resource.
+In some systems, they also block other transactions from reading the resource.

 0 0 votes